Pabubha Manek: Biography

 Manek was born in 1956 in Vachu village near Dwarka to Virambha Hakbha Manek.
 He had seven brothers.
 He studied till 8th grade.
-On insistance of his community, he joined politics.
+On insistence of his community, he joined politics.
 He contested and won the 1990, 1995 and 1998 Gujarat legislative assembly elections as an independent candidate from Dwarka constituency.
 He joined the Indian National Congress (INC) and contested and won the 2002 Gujarat legislative assembly election from the same constituency.
 He left INC and joined Bharatiya Janata Party and won 2007, 2012 and 2017 Gujarat legislative assembly elections from the same constituency.
 He has also served as health minister in Government of Gujarat.
-He was disqualified from assembly by the Gujarat High Court in April 2019 ruling due to improper filling of the nomination affidavit in 2017 election.
+He was disqualified from assembly by the Gujarat High Court in April 2019 ruling due to improper filing of the nomination affidavit in 2017 election.
 Later the ruling was stayed by the Supreme Court.

 A video went viral across the Saurashtra region in mid-2019 in which he was allegedly threatening RTI activists with dire consequences.

 He again contested the 2022 Gujarat legislative assembly election from Dwarka.